 Skip to main content

-cubic.yaml lives in the root of your repository and becomes the source of truth for AI review behavior, ignore patterns, PR descriptions, and custom rules.
+cubic.yaml lives in the root of your repository and becomes the source of truth for AI review behavior, ignore patterns, PR descriptions, and custom agents.
 Commit the file, open a PR, and cubic automatically applies those settings to every future review.

 Configuration hierarchy